rob-blackbourn/bareASGI/README.md

 * Http 2 push,
 * Streaming requests and responses.

-## Simple Client
+## Simple Server

-Here is a simple example which returns some text.
+Here is a simple server with a request handler that returns some text.

 ```python
 import uvicorn